Beating All Odds

-Jack’s pediatrician recommended they take him to Phoenix Children’s Hospital for a CT scan.
+Jack’s pediatrician recommended they take him to Phoenix Children’s for a CT scan.
 The results of that scan were alarming: Jack had a very large mass and needed to be admitted immediately.
-After days of tests upon tests, Zac and Laurie received the devastating news: Jack had Stage IV Neuroblastoma, a rare cancer of the central nervous system.
+After days of tests, Zac and Laurie received the devastating news: Jack had Stage IV Neuroblastoma, a rare cancer of the central nervous system.

-How do we Beat This?
+How Do We Beat This?

-Jack’s pediatric oncologist, Dr. Francis Eshun, immediately began explaining the situation.
+Jack’s pediatric oncologist, Francis Eshun, MD, immediately began explaining the situation.
 “He was honest, straightforward and he truly cared about Jack and our family,” says Laurie.
 They started treatment right away: six rounds of very heavy chemo, surgery to remove his main tumor, a stem cell transplant, 20 sessions of radiation, a CH14.18 antibody treatment and Accutane.
-Not to mention endless numbers of transfusions, blood draws, overnights at the hospital, pain and medications.
+Not to mention endless numbers of transfusions, blood draws, overnights at the Hospital, pain and medications.

-Through it all, Jack Never Complained
+Through it All, Jack Never Complained